Choose the Best Ultrasound Probe: Guide to Ultrasound Transducer Types

 Moreover, there are several probes designed for surgical use, such as laparoscopic probes.

-To get a quick overview of the different ultrasound transducer types and their applications, see the table below:
+To get a quick overview of the different ultrasound transducer types and their applications, see the table below.
+You can also go to our Ultrasound Probes for Sale page and browse through our inventory.

-Tips You Should Follow When Buying an Ultrasound Transducer
+Tips to Follow When Buying an Ultrasound Transducer

 Now, you should be aware of the most common ultrasound transducer types.
-And we have a few tips that you should follow when purchasing ultrasound transducers:
+It can be a jungle to figure out the right ultrasound transducer types and frequency.

 • The higher the frequency (above 7.5Mhz), the lower is the depth of penetration, however, you get better quality images close to the surface (7.5MHz = 20 cm).